 - And on the other side of creating collections of digital objects, there’s the problem of getting people to look at them.
 One creative answer is a museum Twitter Bot.
 See Steven Lubar’s piece for more.

 Feb.
-6 — Digital Workshop – Topic Modeling, Text Mining, and Network Analysis
+4 — Digital Workshop – Topic Modeling, Text Mining, and Network Analysis (and the Programming Historian)

 Reading: Cohen & Rosenzweig, Digital History, Ch.
 5 (we’ll discuss this next week, but it’s important to read before you complete your group contracts).

-See also Cohen, Google Books, Ngrams and Culturomics; Rob Nelson, Mining the Dispatch; Megan Brett, “Topic Modeling: A Basic Introduction,” Journal of Digital Humanities, 2012; Topic Modeling and Mallet, The Programming Historian; Voyant Tools; Scott Weingart, “Demystifying Networks: Part 1 of n“; Review the draft introduction to Digital History Methods using R
+See also Rob Nelson, Mining the Dispatch; Megan Brett, “Topic Modeling: A Basic Introduction,” Journal of Digital Humanities, 2012; Topic Modeling and Mallet, The Programming Historian; Voyant Tools; Scott Weingart, “Demystifying Networks: Part 1 of n“; Review the draft introduction to Digital History Methods using R

 Feb.
-22 — Copyright and Wikipedia: What’s the Big Deal?
+20 — Copyright and Wikipedia and Open Source: What’s the Big Deal?

 Other resources: Code of Best Practices in Fair Use for Online Video; 2007 documentary on copyright (and music and video remixing); 120+ places to find Creative Commons media.

 Blog Assignment: 1) Look at the History and Discussion tabs of several Wikipedia history entries and write about what you see.
 2) Consider what Creative Commons License you might use for your own site.
 What role does copyright play in the resources you are working with this semester?